Line Operators in $U(1|1)$ Chern-Simons Theory: Boundary VOA for Chern-Simons Theory

 \subsubsection{A closer look at $\CV_{(k,1,0)}$}

+We now take a brief detour into different example that will be relevant to us later: the theory $\CT_{(k,1,0)}$ and its boundary VOA $\CV_{(k,1,0)}$.
 Using (a slight modification of) the above free-field realization, we can provide a more concrete description of the $\CV_{(k,1,0)}$.
 The category of modules for this VOA realizes the category of lines in the theory $\CT_{(k,1,0)}$, which was predicted by \cite{Mikhaylov} to be equivalent to the $\Z_k$ orbifold of a $B$-twisted hypermultiplet.
 Line operators in a $B$-twisted hypermultiplet, prior to the $\Z_k$ orbifold, are described by the symplectic fermion VOA $V_{\chi_+,\chi_-}$.
 Correspondingly, line operators in the orbifold theory are reproduced by the orbifold VOA $V^{\Z_k}_{\chi_+, \chi_-}$.
 In the following, we will see that $\CV_{(k,1,0)}$ is quite close to this orbifold, but they are actually distinct.
 As we will see in Section \ref{sec:Bmodelorbifold}, module categories for these VOAs are only equivalent up to a change in the braiding morphisms.

 We start with the following field redefinition, which was used in \cite[Section 4.2.2]{BN22}: \be \phi_1 = Z-Y\,, \qquad \phi_2 = X+Z\,, \qquad \phi_3 = X-Y+Z. \ee These have OPEs

 The VOA $\CV_{(k,1,0)}$ arises by extending the Heisenberg VOA $\CH$ by the lattice spanned by $X$, $kY$, and $Z$ and we can express these in the new variables as: \be \phi_3 - \phi_1\,, \qquad k(\phi_2 - \phi_3)\,, \qquad \phi_1 + \phi_2 - \phi_3\,. \ee For convenience, we will denote by $\mathbb{F}_{n\phi_1}$ the Fock module corresponding of $n\phi_1$, and similarly for $\phi_2, \phi_3$.
 The screening operator $S=\oint \norm{e^{Z-Y}}=\oint \norm{e^{\phi_1}}$ only acts on the Fock modules of $\phi_1$ and we will denote by $M_{n\phi_1}$ the kernel of the screening operator restricted to $\mathbb{F}_{n\phi_1}$.
 It follows that $\CV_{(k,1,0)}$ takes the following form: \be \CV_{(k,1,0)}=\bigoplus_{\mathfrak{l},\mathfrak{m}, \mathfrak{n}\in \Z} M_{\mathfrak{l}\phi_1}\otimes \mathbb{F}_{(\mathfrak{l} + \mathfrak{m}k + \mathfrak{n})\phi_2}\otimes \mathbb{F}_{(-\mathfrak{l}-\mathfrak{m}k)\phi_3}. \ee Let us denote by $a,b,c$ the following integers: \be a=\mathfrak{l} \qquad b = \mathfrak{l} + \mathfrak{m}k + \mathfrak{n} \qquad c = -\mathfrak{l}-\mathfrak{m}k. \ee We do not sum over all values of the integers $(a,b,c)$ since the change of summation variables from $(\mathfrak{l}, \mathfrak{m}, \mathfrak{n})$ is not onto: because $a+c = \mathfrak{m}k$, the sum $a+c$ is divisible by $k$.
 In other words, \be \CV_{(k,1,0)}=\bigoplus\limits_{\substack{a,b,c\in \Z\\ a+c \in k \Z}} M_{a\phi_1}\otimes \mathbb{F}_{b\phi_2}\otimes \mathbb{F}_{c\phi_3}. \ee Note that there is free field realization of a pair of symplectic fermions $\chi_\pm$ given by \be V_{\chi_+,\chi_-}=\bigoplus\limits_{a \in \Z} M_{a\phi_1}. \ee Let us denote by $V_{\phi_2}$ (resp. $V_{\phi_3}$) the lattice VOA associated to $\phi_2$ (resp. $\phi_3$).
 The VOA $V_{\chi_+\chi_-}\otimes V_{\phi_2} \otimes V_{\phi_3}$ has an action of $\mathbb{Z}_k$ given by